Aloysius Pang will be accorded military funeral, cremation to take place Sunday: MINDEF

 Pang's body arrived in Singapore on Friday evening from New Zealand, two days after he died of injuries sustained in a military training accident.

-It made the over 10-hour journey from Auckland in a Republic of Singapore Air Force KC-135R aircraft, which landed in Singapore at about 5.45pm.
+It made the more than 10-hour journey from Auckland in a Republic of Singapore Air Force KC-135R aircraft, which landed in Singapore at about 5.45pm.

 His family received his body at Paya Lebar Air Base.